Choosing a CMS for Membership: Think Outcomes Before Technology

 All of the considerations that we’ve talked about here are covered in what most in the industry know as a ‘CMS Selection Process’.
 In my own experience, the businesses that go through this process ahead of briefing, are the ones that get their selection spot on.

-To many it may sound like wasted resources, spending thousands up front just to determine what CMS you should be briefing for.
-But when you angle that against the potential losses incurred when a CMS project goes wrong, the positives far outway the negatives.
+To many, it may sound like wasted resources, spending thousands up front just to determine what CMS you should be briefing for.
+But when you angle that against the potential losses incurred when a CMS project goes wrong, the positives far outweigh the negatives.
 Not only that, but you can undertake your briefing process knowing that you have done everything in your power to identify the right CMS.

 If like many membership organisations, you’re currently at the start of a complex digital transformation process, then I’m glad I was able to share these insights with you, and hopefully they will help make your job a little bit easier.
 The key thing to remember is that you are not alone in your decision-making process.
 There is vast amounts of information and support out there, from vendors and agencies alike, to help you choose the perfect CMS for your membership organisation.